Gen Server

 Here’s the simple three-point plan for writing a

-callback module:
+gen_servercallback module:

 - Decide on a callback module name.